-Changes: while the names are redacted, by redaction length the agents in the first application and the subsequent ones are different.
+Changes: while the names are redacted, by redaction length the agents are different.

 (2) the identity, if known, or a description of the specific target of the electronic surveillance;

 Next, the application describes Page.
 Given the reference to information obtained from State, it appears to tie his identification to his passport.